 You know when you start getting hungry, that’s when your body is telling you that your blood sugar is getting low.
 Don’t let yourself get too hungry, which leads to the next secret!

 Secret 2: Use Protein Shakes

 I always blend my protein shakes with frozen fruit, fresh spinach and a little almond milk.
-That was my go-to, but I have TONS of FREE recipe ideas on the blog here, or there’s this awesome protein lactation smoothie book with great recipes.
+That was my go-to, but I have TONS of FREE recipe ideas on the blog here.

 Protein shakes offer your body a fast way to absorb the nutrients as well because everything is blended.
 It takes some of the work out of digestion, and enables absorption!
 If you KNOW you won’t like smoothies in the morning, I also really enjoyed them as a dessert, in place of ice cream!

 Yep, eat small meals throughout the whole day.
 When you start actually feeling hungry, eat.
 Don’t force yourself to fast past the point of a tiny bit of hunger.
 You’ll binge on your kids peanut butter and jellies and eat all their gold fish.

 As soon as you start thinking about food, or feeling a little hungry, grab a small snack of a fruit and some trail mix.
 Fruit is fabulous because it has the sugar you need to bring your blood sugar back up, but it actually doesn’t shoot it up like a piece of candy.
 Fruit is comprised of water and fiber, which slows the sugar digestion down in a perfect blend water, nutrients and energy.
 Don’t forget that things from the earth are made in a perfect way, and your body knows how to digest them.